-We reported no revenue for the fiscal years ended March 31, 2015 or 2014.
-We have successfully completed our Phase 1 development of AV-101.
-Additionally, as indicated previously, we have entered into a CRADA with the NIH providing for an NIH-sponsored Phase 2 clinical study of AV-101 in MDD, which study began in October 2015.
+We reported no revenue for the years ended March 31, 2016 or 2015 and we presently have no revenue generating arrangements.
+However, as indicated previously, we entered into a CRADA with the NIH providing for a Phase 2a clinical study of AV-101 in treatment-resistant MDD.
+This Phase 2a study, which began in late-2015, is being funded by the NIH and being conducted at the NIMH.